Primary research interests:

 model selection.

-Prior to transitioning to the mathematics of deep
+Prior to transitioning to the mathematics of deep learning, I

-learning, I worked in dynamical systems.
-Although the
+worked in dynamical systems.
+Although the mathematical

-dynamical perspectives with precise mathematical reasoning
+perspectives with precise mathematical reasoning to illuminate

-illuminate deep structural phenomena about parameterized
+deep structural phenomena about parameterized families of

-families of functions.
+functions.

 - Dynamical Systems.